brooklynrail/brooklynrail-platform/content/events/2020/10/a-tribute-to-christo.md

       first U.S. retrospective of Jonas Mekas, and Occupy Industry City: Artists Need to Create on the Same Scale that Society Has the Capacity to Destroy, Year 3."
+poets:
+  - person: michael-broder
+    event_bio: Michael Broder is the author of "Drug and Disease Free" and "This Life Now."
+He is the founding publisher of Indolent Books and the creator of the HIV Here & Now Project.
+Broder lives in Brooklyn with his husband, the poet Jason Schneiderman.
 date: 2020-10-30 13:00:00 -0500
 end_date: 2020-10-30 14:30:00 -0500
 series: 163